Azure/azure-webpubsub/docs/specs/1-web-pubsub-service-design-spec.md

 ### Client Auth

 #### Auth workflow
-When a client starts a connection to the service, there are 2 ways to do authentication:

-1. One way is that the client connects to the service with a JWT token signed by the server.
-2. The other way is when there is a `connect` event handler registered for this client.
-The service then redirects the auth workflow to the `connect` event handler.
+Client uses a signed JWT token to connect to the service.
+The upstream can also reject the client when it is `connect` event handler of the incoming client.
 The event handler can auth the client by specifying the `userId` and the `role`s the client has in the webhook response, or decline the client with 401.
 [Event handler](#event_handler) section describes it in detail.

 The below graph describes the workflow: